Delivering proof is the motivation and intent behind many if not most case building efforts. The authors might as well write in the opening lines,

 - See Business Case for a complete overview of case structure and contents, including case elements that support the author's reasoning and conclusions.

-- The article Business Case Cash Flow Statements shows how scenario-specific cost and benefit estimates follow from underalying assumptions.
+- The article Business Case Cash Flow Statements shows how scenario-specific cost and benefit estimates follow from underlying assumptions.

 In chemistry, physics, and other kinds of laboratory research, the scientist tests the idea that one factor causes another, or that one theory accounts for reality better than another, with a controlled experiment.
-Two or more experimental test conditions are created.
-Throughout the experiment all are treated exactly the same in all ways, except for one or more "experimental manipulations."
-At the end of experimental trials, when different outcomes are found in the different test conditions, the "only reasonable explanation" for the difference is the experimental manipulation.
+The researcher first creates two or more experimental test conditions.
+Throughout the experiment, all receive exactly the same treatment in all ways, except for one or more "experimental manipulations."
+At the end of experimental trials, when different outcomes appear in the different test conditions, the "only reasonable explanation" for the difference is the experimental manipulation.
 The lab researcher writes: